siuangie91/react-pokedex/README.md

 - **[3-hocs](https://github.com/siuangie91/react-pokedex/tree/3-hocs)** -- refactor code to use HOCs
 - **[4-decorators](https://github.com/siuangie91/react-pokedex/tree/4-decorators)** -- refactor code to use decorators

+## What problem are we solving?
+On the `master` branch we mentioned that Context solves the problem of prop drilling.
+Context acts as the master state by which our components can get info to do what it needs to do.

+In order to use Context, we must **create** it, **provide** it, and **consume** it.

 ## Walkthrough of 1-create-context
 1. **Create the context.** Create a new folder: `src/context`.
 Then create a new file `PokedexContext.js` in that folder and use `React.createContext()` to generate the context, passing in the `pokemon` data as the default value.
 2. **Create the provider** that will provide your components with the context -- `PokedexProvider.js`.
 Wrap the components that need the context -- `DropdownSection` and `PokedexSection` -- in this provider in `App.js`.